niente010/MDEF_website/docs/project/jaleo.md

 You can find the full documentation of the making of Valentino through [this link](https://github.com/niente010/Valentino).

 ==LA ROCA==
-La Roca was developed in collaboration with Anthuanet Falcon and Enric Aranda during the Workshop: Installació Sonora, organized by Mutan Monkey.
-The goal was to explore the concept of sound installations, a world I hadn't known existed before, and to focus on the immense potential of amplified primitive sounds.
+: La Roca was developed in collaboration with Anthuanet Falcon and Enric Aranda during the ==Workshop: Installació Sonora==, organized by Mutan Monkey.
+The goal was to explore the concept of sound installations, a world I hadn't known existed before, and to focus on the ==immense potential of amplified primitive sounds==.

-La Roca amplifies the sound of a motor hitting a rock at various speeds through a piezo microphone, creating a blend of metallic, industrial sounds with the natural reverb and texture of the rock.
+: La Roca amplifies the sound of a motor hitting a rock at various speeds through a piezo microphone, creating a blend of metallic, industrial sounds with the natural reverb and texture of the rock.

 ==AIRBOOSTER==
-The Airbooster is an airplay toy that we reassembled to host a Booster (Pre-Amplifier) effect.
+: The Airbooster is an airplane toy that we reassembled to host a ==Booster (Pre-Amplifier) effect==.
 The need to build a Booster arose from our use of Piezo Microphones, which capture physical vibrations but typically produce very low signals.
 To address this, we built a pre-amp circuit based on a clone of the Super Hard-On by Z.Vex guitar pedal, available online.
-We also reused and reinvented the toy's original case and LEDs for this project.
+We also reused and reinvented the toy's original case and LEDs.

+??? abstract "References"
+    blablabla

 ==EL MATADOR==